 This is Dr. Hiral Tipirneni’s vision for our health care system – not a Republican one or a Democratic one, but an American one.
 It’s based on the nonpartisan goals of expanding health care coverage and choices, lowering costs, and delivering the highest quality of care possible.
-Please take a few minutes to watch the video below for an overview of Hiral’s plan.

 As a physician, I’m trained to follow the facts, diagnose the problem, find a solution.
 It’s a fact that our healthcare system remains broken, with both rising costs and deductibles, and 28 million Americans still uninsured.
 While significant reform may have begun with the Affordable Care Act (ACA), it by no means ended there.
 Despite the tens of millions of people who’ve benefitted from the ACA, its serious flaws must be addressed if we are to improve access to healthcare today as well as for generations to come.